 “Sustainable fishing means leaving enough fish in the ocean, respecting habitats and ensuring people who depend on fishing can maintain their livelihoods.”

 179 million tons

 Maintaining profits and economic growth for a prosperous future.

-Using best available information about the natural environment and human uses to make informed decisions.
+Using best available information to make informed decisions.

 Engaging ocean stakeholders and communities to ensure all voices are heard and represented.

 Prioritizing environmental protection, economic prosperity, and societal wellbeing.

 "There is growing evidence that when fisheries are properly managed, stocks are consistently above target levels or rebuilding, giving credibility to the fishery managers and governments around the world that are willing to take strong action."

 Gain a deep understanding of a state's Blue Assets to formulate a narrative.